La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Working on:
-- Improving Stock Price Forecast
+- Debugging Stock Price Forecast- Fatal Error from MSGARCH package
 - DCC with 2+ Assests